Epilobium brachycarpum C. Presl

 Brief description

 Epilobium brachycarpum C.Presl., is a species of willowherb known by the common names tall willowherb, tall annual willowherb, panicled willowherb and tall fireweed.
 It is native to and widespread in North America, where it is a resident of varied open and woodland habitats.
 It has also been introduced to some areas in South America and Europe.
 E. brachycarpum is a tall glandular, hairy annual herb occasionally reaching two metres in height.
 The flower has four petals which may be so deeply notched that they look like four pairs.
 They are generally light purple or pink, with darker veining.
-The fruit is a capsule 1 to 3 centimetres long.
+The fruit is a capsule 1 to 3 cm long.

 It grows in wasteland, disturbed areas, sunny sites, on stony ground.
 It is a pioneer species, in the process of establishing itself in Europe (Germany, France, Belgium, The Netherlands, Luxembourg,…).
 The distribution map from CABI as indicated here below is thus to be considered as incomplete.
 The plant seems to be spreading along roads and particularly railways.
-In its native range, it grows on dry or seasonally moist, often disturbed soil, in open woods, meadows, especially along roadsides, and riverbanks, up to an altitude of 3,300 m.
+In its native range, it grows on dry or seasonally moist, often disturbed soil, in open woods, meadows, especially along roadsides, and riverbanks, up to an altitude of 3300 m.
 (Wikipedia contributors 2022, Wolff & Krippel 2022).

 Status and distribution in Luxembourg

 Records of Epilobium brachycarpum C.Presl. in Luxembourg.
-Data source: Recorder-Lux, iNaturalist & GBIF, 2023-03-27.
+Data source: Recorder-Lux, iNaturalist & GBIF, 2024-11-21.

 Epilobium brachycarpum C.Presl. was recorded for the first time in Luxembourg in 2021 on a worksite in the locality of GrevelsA second record of the species was made in the same year on a worksite in Eschdorf.